 Our last day: Paris beckons!
 We cycle east, crossing the River Eure and riding through small towns as we pass through the valley of the Seine.
 Nearing the city, we cross the River Seine and cycle through the suburb of Boulogne-Billancourt.
 As we head towards the centre of this iconic city, we look out for the distinctive landmarks of the Eiffel Tower and the Sacré Coeur standing out on the skyline.
 We pass the Arc de Triomphe and down the famed Champs-Elysées to our finish beneath the lofty arches of the Eiffel Tower – an impressive end to our challenge.
 After checking into our hotel we enjoy a great celebration to mark our achievements.
 Night hotel.

-After breakfast you are free to explore the famous sights of Paris a little more.
+After breakfast you are free to explore the famous sights of Paris a little more and soak up some more cycling vibes as the final stage of the Tour De france rolls into Paris!
 You are responsible for getting yourself and your bags to the Gare du Nord in time for your evening Eurostar train back to St Pancras, where you will be reunited with your bike.

 Your trip will be led by experienced Discover Adventure leaders and support crew, including mechanics.
 Our leaders are selected for their knowledge and experience, friendliness and approachability, sense of humour and ability to safely and effectively deal with any situation that arises; they are also trained in first aid.
 The crew will have mobile phones and/or radios where appropriate, medical kit and other safety apparatus where necessary.